xbeat/Machine-Learning/README.md

 The Decoder is a crucial component in many machine learning models, particularly in sequence-to-sequence architectures like transformers.
 It takes encoded inputs and previously generated tokens to produce context-aware outputs.
 In essence, the Decoder transforms the abstract representations created by the Encoder into meaningful, human-readable sequences.

+## Building a Voice-Enabled AI Sales Agent

+Environment Setup and Dependencies

+This slide covers the essential environment configuration required for building a voice-enabled AI sales agent.
+The setup includes installing necessary Python packages, configuring environment variables, and initializing core dependencies for speech processing and language understanding.

 ## Exploring General Topology with Python

 Introduction to General Topology